 - Short-form video consumers are 2.5 times more likely to abandon long-form educational content midway.

-- In a 2025 study, 52% of respondents admitted they skip videos longer than 60 seconds, even if the topic interests them.
+- In a 2025 study, 52% of respondents admitted they skipped videos longer than 60 seconds, even if the topic interests them.

 - Micro-learning content, while effective in bursts, reduces long-term retention by 18% compared to structured, longer content formats.